dorajistyle/goyangi/readme.md

 - [ ] Messaging

 #### Article
-It's a foundation of basic board.
+It is a foundation of a basic content management system(CMS).
 - [x] Article CRUD
 - [x] Liking
 - [x] Comment

-#### Location
-It's a foundation of basic location.
-- [x] Location CRUD
-- [x] Liking
-- [x] Comment
-- [x] Search on a google map
-- [ ] Search on a other maps likes open street map.

 #### Upload
-It's a foundation of basic file upload.
+It is a foundation of basic file upload.
 - [x] Upload files to local storage
 - [x] Upload files to amazon aws S3
-- [x] Upload files meta data to database
+- [x] Upload files metadata to database
-- [ ] Upload files to other cloud server
+- [ ] Upload files to other cloud servers
 - [ ] Upload csv to database

 ##### Image